KeyCore/MathOperation/README.md

 - 6^3 = 216

+Now, in this project we are not going to use the built in arithmetic capabilities of common programming languages.
+Instead, we ae going to implement them using lower operators.

- Assume we have only summation (+) and subtraction (-), we would still be able to implement the remaining three oprators.
+To see this, assume we have only summation (+) and subtraction (-).
+Here, we would still be able to implement the remaining three operators.
 Multiplication, for instance, is repeated summation.
 6*3 (six times three), means 6+6+6, and slso 3+3+3+3+3+3, both of which yields 18.

 - 6*3 = 6 + 6 + 6 (also 6*3 equals 3+3+3+3+3+3+3).